Aarhus-Psychiatry-Research/psycop-common/psycop/projects/restraint/README.md

 ### 3. Model training
 Third, the model training procedure is performed based on experiment configurations.
-The following files handle model training for all models in the paper; the first two train models used in the main paper and the last three train models mentioned in the appendices.
+The following files handle model training for all models in the paper; the first two train models used in the main paper, and the last three train models mentioned in the appendices.
 Each file is accompanied by a .cfg file (called within the script).

 ```bash
 restraint/